mikkokotola/webcodingforbeginners/README.md

 - [index.html](https://github.com/mikkokotola/populationgraphs/blob/994708304bc15f8cdb31bf0d16ee7eef701ce127/public/index.html)
 - [myChart.js](https://github.com/mikkokotola/populationgraphs/blob/994708304bc15f8cdb31bf0d16ee7eef701ce127/public/myChart.js)

 So what did we just do?
 It's called **refactoring**.
 We changed the structure of the code without changing how the code works.
-We moved the Javascript code from within the *&lt;/script>* tags to a separate Javascript file (with a file ending .js) and added one line in the head of the *index.html* to load those scripts from the separate file.
+We moved the Javascript code from within the *&lt;script>* tags to a separate Javascript file (with a file ending .js) and added one line in the head of the *index.html* to load those scripts from the separate file.

 The attributes of the loading line are important.
-The first one it *defer*.
+The first one is *defer*.
 This tells the browser to wait for the HTML structure to load before running the script file.
 If we did not have this, the browser would try to look for the button to attach an event handler to, but would not find any button, because it would not have been created yet.
 The second attribute is *src='./myChart.js'*.
 This just tells where the script to load is located (the *src* is short for *source*).
 The *./* part means to look in the same folder as where the *index.html* is located.

 Great, now we can write new scripts in the file *myChart.js* and they will always be loaded when we reload the index.html in our browser!

 ## Fetching data
 Let's move to the second part of the walking skeleton: fetching the population time series for a country.
 For this, we'll be working inside the file *myChart.js*.

 We already know where to get the World Bank data.
 The example URL that we looked at before was https://api.worldbank.org/v2/country/FIN/indicator/SP.POP.TOTL?format=json.
 And we also found out that the two important parts of the URL were *FIN* (the three-letter code for Finland), where we select the country, and *SP.POP.TOTL* (the indicator code for total population count), where we select the indicator that we want to data for.
-In this course, we will only be using the indicator *SP.POP.TOTL* but will be changing the country.
+In the main part of this course, we will only be using the indicator *SP.POP.TOTL* but will be changing the country (but there is a bonus assignment challenging you to try another indicator).

-So, let's insert the following function code into the bottom of the file *myChart.js*:
+So, insert the following code into the bottom of the file *myChart.js*:
 ```
 async function fetchData() {
     var countryCode = document.getElementById('country').value;